 - Social studies – thoroughly focuses on History, Political Science, and Anthropology-Sociology.

 In the junior and senior years, students take advanced courses in their selected major, while continuing to take courses outside their major.
 This interdisciplinary orientation is designed to foster students’ ability to approach issues from multiple perspectives.
-Currently there are 1760 international students, including 565 non-degree students.

 International Christian University – College of Liberal Arts

-With its spacious green campus – known for its Mitaka forest (620’000 meter square), ICU is definitely the place for contemplating ideas freely.
+With its spacious green campus – known for its Mitaka forest (620’000 meter square), International Christian University (ICU) is definitely the place for contemplating ideas freely.
 ICU’s liberal arts education is liberating in a sense that you can gain a broad variety of knowledge in both the humanities and sciences, furthermore specializing into interested fields, and training you to think creatively with a solid and extensive grounding.
 For the first two years, students take general education courses and courses that they are interested in.
 Beginning from third year through graduation, students concentrate on the specific field they choose.
 One remarkable aspect of ICU is that, students can choose both major and minor.
 The university requires students to complete the English for Liberal Arts Program (ELA) or Japanese Language Programs (JLP) in order to graduate, so students can expect to be fully professional in both English and Japanese at the time of graduation.

 Doshisha University – The Institute for the Liberal Arts